dragonfly/dragonfly/docs/doc_main_apis.md

                                 options=None,
                                 reporter='default'):
 ```
-Maximises a multi-fidelity function 'func' over the domain 'domain' and fidelity
+Maximises a multi-fidelity function `func` over the domain `domain` and fidelity
 space 'fidel_space'.
 See the [BOCA paper](https://arxiv.org/pdf/1703.06240.pdf) for more
 information on multi-fidelity optimisation.